himiro/rule-based-chatbot/README.md

 # Intro

-This project aims to create a chatbot respecting private data and that can be run locally.
-It's based on a deep learning NLP approach.
+This project is a minimal rule-based chatbot in Python

 # Installation